don/ITP-DeviceToDatabase/04_TimeSeries/timescaledb.md

         recorded_at TIMESTAMPTZ NOT NULL DEFAULT CURRENT_TIMESTAMP
     );

-Enable the TimescaleDB extension.
-This must be run as the postgres user in the tsfarm database.

-    CREATE EXTENSION IF NOT EXISTS timescaledb CASCADE;

 Convert sensor_data to a hypertable.
-The create_hypertable function takes the table name and the time column.
+The `create_hypertable` function takes the table name and the time column.

     SELECT create_hypertable('sensor_data', 'recorded_at');

-The sensor data was exported from pg.dev2db.com using

-    psql -h pg.dev2db.com -U don farm
-    \COPY (select device, measurement, reading, recorded_at from sensor_data) TO '/tmp/farm.csv' DELIMITER ',' CSV HEADER;
-    exit

-Import the data into timescale

-    psql -h timescale.dev2db.com -U don tsfarm
-    \COPY sensor_data(device, measurement, reading, recorded_at) FROM '/tmp/farm.csv' DELIMITER ',' CSV HEADER;
-    exit

----
-**End of information only section**
----

-Each student has database on the timescale server.
-Your database name matches your username.
-The timescale extension has enabled for your database.
-This means that you can create your own hypertables.

-Create a standard table

-    CREATE TABLE conditions (
-        time        TIMESTAMPTZ       NOT NULL,
-        location    TEXT              NOT NULL,
-        temperature DOUBLE PRECISION  NULL
-    );

-Execute the create hypertable command on the new table.
-Pass tha table name and the time column to create_hypertable.

-    SELECT create_hypertable('conditions', 'time');
+See [creating hypertables](https://docs.timescale.com/latest/getting-started/creating-hypertables) for more details.

+See the [timescale setup](../setup/timescaledb.md) instructions for more details on how the ITP and Farm data was moved from PostgreSQL to TimescaleDB.

 ## Queries